Are Humans as Brittle as Large Language Models?: Analysis

 \subsection{RQ2: Are humans susceptible to prompt brittleness in ways comparable to LLMs?}

-To investigate whether prompt brittleness also affects human annotators, we turn to our human annotation study, and compare the response distribution divergences across both LLMs and our human annotators These results are presented in Figure~\ref{fig:human-study}.
+To investigate whether prompt brittleness also affects human annotators, we turn to our human annotation study, and compare the response distribution divergences across both LLMs and our human annotators.
+These results are presented in Figure~\ref{fig:human-study}.

-Overall, we find that human divergences are higher overall, but seem to be less dramatically affected by the specifics of instruction variations than LLMs.
-Across both tasks, human have an average divergence of 0.33, compared to an average LLM divergence of 0.22, but LLMs show a much larger standard deviation of 0.16, compared to 0.04 for humans.
+Overall, we find that human divergences are higher for the same prompt, but seem to be less dramatically affected by the specifics of instruction variations than LLMs.
+Across both tasks, humans have an average divergence of 0.32, compared to an average LLM divergence of 0.22, but LLMs show a much larger standard deviation of 0.14, compared to 0.03 for humans.
 This is largely consistent with a state of affairs where human empirical distributions show greater instability, likely due to their smaller sample size, while showing less instruction-conditioned instability (i.e. brittleness) than LLMs.

 However, while humans seem to be \textit{less} brittle than LLMs, we still observe a clear brittleness effect in human annotations.
 In order to quantify human sensitivity to instruction variations, we employ aggregated $\chi^2$-tests to compare each prompt variation to the base prompt, pooled across all instances which we assume to be independent.
-Table~\ref{tab:chi2} summaries our findings: at a $p<0.05$ level, we find statistically significant differences in human response distributions with \textit{LabelOrd-rev}, \textit{AltLab-gran-2}, \textit{AltLab-int-2}, and \textit{Conf} for offensiveness rating, and with \textit{Typo-label-3}, \textit{Emo-care}, \textit{AltLab-keep-2} for emotion classification.
+Table~\ref{tab:chi2} summaries our findings: at a $p<0.05$ level, we find statistically significant differences in human response distributions with \textit{LabelOrd-rev}, \textit{AltLab-gran-2}, \textit{AltLab-int-2}, \textit{Def-both}, \textit{Conf}, and \textit{Def-both} for the offensiveness rating task, and with \textit{Typo-label-3}, \textit{Emo-care}, \textit{AltLab-keep-2} for the emotion classification task.

 Interestingly, the prompt variations for which we find significant differences largely correspond to those which showed the largest distributional differences for LLM responses, with the sole exception of \textit{Emo-care}, which affected human responses much more than it did LLMs.
+Moreover, although human annotation results remain consistent across both tasks, certain prompt variants (e.g., \textit{Cap-label}, \textit{Def-both}, and \textit{Conf}) elicit markedly greater sensitivity in LLM performance on the offensiveness rating task than on the emotion classification task.